-222 JAPANESE GARDEN CONSTRUCTION AND MAINTENANCE 1 UNIT Prerequisite: None oldest garden design book written in the 11th century.
-Koi pond and waterfall construction, Zen stone garden (dry landscape garden), bamboo fences, water-basin, traditional pruning, and other basic construction and maintenance techniques will also be covered.
+222 JAPANESE GARDEN CONSTRUCTION AND MAINTENANCE 1 UNIT

+Introduction to Japanese garden concepts and techniques.
+Includes the professional practices required for construction and sustainable maintenance.
+Concepts and techniques of Japanese gardens will cover Sakuteiki, the oldest garden design book written in the 11th century.
+Koi pond and waterfall construction, Zen stone garden (dry landscape garden), bamboo fences, water-basin, traditional pruning, and other basic construction and maintenance techniques will be covered.